 The high season is from January to March/April and prices are higher.
 I recommend going in low season to get a better rate.
 We visited at the end of April/early May and the weather was perfect except for one cloudy morning.

 In the low season water villas cost $256 a night including breakfast.
 Standard villas are $126 a night and deluxe villas are $200 a night.
 Resorts in the Maldives are usually much more expensive (water villas are often over $1000 a night), so I think it offers excellent value.

 Unfortunately getting there is expensive—the seaplane is $458 return per person and a domestic flight is $336.
 It’s worth staying as long as you can!

 We enjoyed being half-board as we loved the dinner buffet, but you could reduce costs without a meal plan.
 Half board is $92 extra per couple per night (not including drinks).
 You could easily spend less than that in the other restaurants if you choose cheaper dishes.
 We spent $67 at Reethi Grill for two mains, two glasses of wine, water and dessert.
 If you like to eat a lot (and try a wide variety of dishes), half-board is the way to go.
 Another benefit of the buffet is not having to wait for food.
-You can see the restaurant menus on the Reethi website to work out what’s best for you.

 I wouldn’t recommend full-board ($152 per couple per night) as I wouldn’t want three buffets a day, and it’s nice to have a choice of restaurants or room service at lunch.
 All inclusive ($252 per couple per night) is only worth it if you drink a lot.